 Our formation program is grounded in the directives of the Church and prepares the seminarian with a focus on the four dimensions of formation: human, spiritual, intellectual, and pastoral.
 Sulpician formation is holistic in nature and includes attention to the well-being of the priest.
 Seminarians are formed by a structured program and by the witness of their formators’ lives and experiences.

 For over 380 years, the priests of the Society of Saint Sulpice have dedicated themselves to seminarian formation.
 The Sulpician founder, Father Jean-Jacques Olier, understood the heart of the diocesan priest and created a formation program suited specifically so that the diocesan priest would be molded into a true shepherd of his people.

 The formation programs at Theological College are complemented and supported by a vibrant community life.
 Following the Sulpician Tradition of the holistic priesthood, TC encourages and supports the fostering of a strong brotherhood amongst the seminarians while encouraging a healthy, relaxing atmosphere for their emotional well-being.

 A rich liturgical and musical program enhances TC’s life of formation.
 TC strives to follow the Church’s directives for music and its incorporation into the liturgy.
 Many students participate in the TC Schola Cantorum under the guidance of Rev. James Kearney, P.S.S.

 The Basselin Scholars Program provides a unique scholarship opportunity for undergraduates who are discerning a vocation to the priesthood and who have completed at least two years of course work with a superior academic record.

 For men who hear God’s calling to the priesthood and have already completed an undergraduate degree but require additional philosophical formation before entering theological studies.

-Theological College hosts a dynamic student-run Hispanic Affairs Club whose activities include weekly opportunities to grow in language fluency and awareness of the various Hispanic cultures in America.
+Theological College hosts a dynamic student-run Hispanic Affairs Committee whose activities include weekly opportunities to grow in language fluency and awareness of the various Hispanic cultures in America.
+The HAC also organizes annual service trips to Spanish-speaking countries.